 Stories.
 Stories.
 Stories.

-One of the question was “where do stories happen?”
+One of the questions was “where do stories happen?”

 Then he talked about stories and what formed them.
-He said the power to influencing your audience includes attention, engagement and emotional connection.
-And because of the context to prior knowledge and story structure, we are then able to tell better story.
+He said the power of influencing your audience includes attention, engagement, and emotional connection.
+And because of the context of prior knowledge and story structure, we are then able to tell a better story.
 Prior knowledge plays a very important role here because it helps us link words to picture.
 For example, when we hear or see the word “A” we automatically think of apple and the apple will appear in our mind.

 This workshop made me thought a lot about stories.
-I thought about how stories are formed, what kinds of pictures do I want others to see, what are motives and what is the goal in the story?
+I thought about how stories are formed, what kinds of pictures do I want others to see, what is our motives and what is the goal of the story?
 How will I keep listeners engage in my stories?
 How do I make them feel something?